 What causes a stroke?
 A stroke is caused by disruption of blood supply to the brain.
 Part of the brain becomes damaged, and this can affect a person’s appearance, bodily functions, speech and sight.

-How can I help if they are frightened or anxious?
-Keep yourself calm so you can think more clearly and help the person who's having the stroke.
-Help them sit or lie down and reassure them that help is on its way.
+How can I help if they the person is frightened or anxious?
+Keep yourself calm so you can think more clearly and help the person having the stroke.
+Help them into recovery position and reassure them that help is on its way.

 What if I can't understand what they are saying?
 A person who is having a stroke may have difficulty speaking clearly, but they may be able to understand what you say.
 Reassure them, speak slowly, and acknowledge that help is coming.